Vera: A General-Purpose Plausibility Estimation Model for Commonsense Statements: Method

 An ideal plausibility estimation model should be calibrated, that is, its confidence in its predictions should be approximately equal to the actual frequency of correctness.
 During early experiments, we found that \methodname{} tends to be overconfident.
 Therefore, we apply a post hoc calibration on \methodname{}'s output.
 Following the temperature scaling method introduced in \citet{Guo2017OnCO}, during inference we divide the model-predicted logit by a temperature $T$ before computing the score, that is,

 Note that no temperature scaling is applied during model training.

-With predictions on a validation set $\Ds = \{(x_i, y_i)\}_{i=1}^{\Ds}$, we estimate $T$ that gives the minimal expected calibration error (ECE) \citep{Naeini2015ObtainingWC} on this validation set.
-ECE is computed as
+With predictions on a validation set $\Ds = \{(x_i, y_i)\}_{i=1}^{\Ds}$, we estimate $T$ that gives the minimal expected calibration error (ECE) \citep{Naeini2015ObtainingWC} on this validation set. \autoref{eqn:ece} in \S\ref{sec:def_metrics} shows how ECE is computed.

-where $M$ is the number of bins which bucket data points with similar predictions, and $B_m \subseteq \Ds$ is the subset of data points that fall into the $m$-th bin.
-We use $M=10$ equal-sized bins when computing ECE.
 In practice, we use the combined development sets of the seen datasets (\S\ref{sec:eval_and_metrics}) to estimate $T$, and the optimal $T$ becomes a parameter of \methodname{}.

-Note that temperature scaling does not change the relative ordering of prediction scores, and thus the other performance metrics (e.g., accuracy) are not affected by this post hoc calibration.
+Note that temperature scaling does not change the relative ordering of prediction scores, and thus the other performance metrics (e.g., accuracy) are not affected (see detailed explanation in \S\ref{sec:calibration_more}).